 Provided that nothing in this section contained shall relieve the Company from liability in respect of the right of action or remedy of any person for any act, delay, neglect, or omission on the part of the Company contrary to the provisions of sections 5 and 6.

-[Section 7 amended by No. 113 of 1965 s.
+[Section 7 amended: No. 113 of 1965 s.
 8.]

 8. In cases of delay other parties may reinstate and recover expenses